OctopusDeploy/blog/blog/2021-05/exporting-projects/index.md

 The export runs as a task, and results in a zip file which can be downloaded.

 ## Importing projects
-The zip file can then be imported into another Space on the same Octopus Server, a different server, or even an Octopus Cloud instance.
+The zip file can then be imported into another space on the same Octopus Server, a different server, or even an Octopus Cloud instance.

 ![Import projects page](import-projects-page.png "width=500")